-Area Summary of work performed by the Group Compensation Committee Remuneration decisions for senior management Reviewed and approved the 2023 remuneration packages of the senior management at the start of the year and during the year.
-Reviewed and approved the 2023 fixed pay increase for senior management and across the Group.
-Board Chairman and Non- Executive Directors Design • Reviewed the Group Director's Fee Framework. and operation of the Group's incentive schemes • Reviewed and approved the 2022 short-term incentive plan pay-outs and the vesting of the 2020 long term incentive plan for senior management, and a other plan participants. • Reviewed and approved the performance measures and targets for the 2023 short-term and long-term incentive plans. • Reviewed and approved grants under the long-term incentive plan, including setting the performance measures and targets for the 2023 to 2025 performance cycle.
+Area Summary of work performed by the Group Compensation Committee Remuneration decisions for • Reviewed and approved the 2023 remuneration packages of the senior senior management management at the start of the year and during the year. • Reviewed and approved the 2023 fixed pay increase for senior management and across the Group.
+Board Chairman and Non-· Reviewed the Group Director's Fee Framework.
+Executive Directors Design and operation of the Group's • Reviewed and approved the 2022 short-term incentive plan pay-outs and the incentive schemes vesting of the 2020 long term incentive plan for senior management, and all other plan participants. • Reviewed and approved the performance measures and targets for the 2023 short-term and long-term incentive plans. · Reviewed and approved grants under the long-term incentive plan, including setting the performance measures and targets for the 2023 to 2025 performance cycle.